Great book theft: Resolution

 The case was solved in September 2003 when a person wanted to sell a large number of antique books, including one that was particularly rare, at the Christie's auction house in London and they contacted the Danish Royal Library.
 The thief, a director (at the time of the theft) of the Royal Library's oriental department named Frede Møller-Kristensen, had died in January 2003.
 The people attempting to sell the large number of books at the Christie's auction house were his widow and daughter-in-law.
 Whereas he appears to have been slow and meticulous when selling the stolen works (either when doing it himself or instructing his family to do it) and none are confirmed to have been sold in the first couple of decades after they were stolen, following his death his family became more careless.
 At a coordinated raid of the family's homes in Germany and Denmark in November 2003, some 1,800 books were recovered, including 1,500 in the home of Frede Møller-Kristensen and his wife (then widow).
 Subsequently, further works were recovered.
 In 2005, a comprehensive inventory found that 622 antique works (books and similar) were still missing from the Royal Library's collection, of which slightly more than potentially were stolen by Frede Møller-Kristensen (the remaining were lost in other ways earlier, for example during war evacuations).
 From 1997 to 2002, the thief and his family are known to have sold 77 books for about DKK10 million (US$1.7 million) at various international auctions, and it is estimated that up to 250 of the stolen books may have been sold.

 During his employment at the library, Frede Møller-Kristensen was regarded as a well-educated and very knowledgeable librarian and researcher, although he gradually developed an alcohol problem, which became a serious hindrance to his work in the 1980s.
-Colleagues saw him as friendly, quiet and almost appearing anonymous; during his employment nobody had considered him as the potentiel perpetrator.
+Colleagues saw him as friendly, quiet and almost appearing anonymous; during his employment nobody had considered him as the potential perpetrator.
 Because he was the director of the department where many works were stolen, he had been able to partially suppress information about the disappearances in the initial phase in the 1970s.